cylc/cylc-doc/src/user-guide/writing-suites/scheduling.rst

 grows, potentially rendering the suite impractical for running on some systems.

-You can greatly reduce the number of dependencies generated in these situations by putting dummy tasks in the graphing to represent the state of the family you want to trigger off.
-For example, if ``FAM2`` should trigger off any member of ``FAM1`` succeeding you can create a dummy task ``FAM1_succeed_any_marker`` and place a dependency on it as follows:
+You can greatly reduce the number of dependencies generated in these situations by putting blank tasks in the graphing to represent the state of the family you want to trigger off.
+For example, if ``FAM2`` should trigger off any member of ``FAM1`` succeeding you can create a blank task ``FAM1_succeed_any_marker`` and place a dependency on it as follows:

 .. code-block:: cylc